 In ACES studies, a predictor means a data point that you’re using to make your decisions and whose effectiveness you want to analyze.
-All ACES admission validity studies use SAT and/or SAT Subject Test score(s) and high school GPA as predictors.
+All ACES admission validity studies use SAT score(s) and high school GPA as predictors.
 You can add up to five additional predictors, including custom ones.

 Choosing Additional Subgroups (Optional)